MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-10.md

 Welcome to the 10th edition of the Sui Developer Newsletter - [https://dev.news.sui.io/archive/](https://dev.news.sui.io/archive/)

+SuiPlay0X1, the first web3 handheld gaming device, was announced at Korea Blockchain Week.
+For more, see our blog post: [https://blog.sui.io/suiplay0x1-handheld-game-preorders-begin/](https://blog.sui.io/suiplay0x1-handheld-game-preorders-begin/)

+The DeepBook Bug Bounty program is officially live, and we're calling all experts to help us strengthen DeepBook’s infrastructure.
+Earn up to $100k for identifying vulnerabilities:  [https://hackenproof.com/programs/sui-protocol](https://hackenproof.com/programs/sui-protocol).

 Do you want to showcase your tool, SDK, or other artifact that might be useful for developers building on Sui?
 We now accept submissions from the community through the GitHub repository: [https://github.com/MystenLabs/sui-dev-newsletter/](https://github.com/MystenLabs/sui-dev-newsletter/).